tinify/wordpress-plugin/readme.txt

 A: Yes!
 After installing the plugin, go to Tools > Compress All Images, and click on the button to compress all uncompressed images in your media library.

 == Changelog ==

+= 1.6.0 =
+* Show additional compression details in the media library.
+* Restyled compression column in the media library.
+* Improved calculation of how many sizes have been compressed when there are sizes that have similar dimensions.

 = 1.5.0 =
 * Resize original images when compressing.
 Set a maximum width and/or height and your original images will be scaled down in case they are bigger.